Ultimate racing glory was there for the taking. But Kyle Larson never got his chance

 “I’m excited to see what Kyle does in it,” he added.

 But Larson never climbed in.
-Neither did Brad Keselowski, who finished P2, or Denny Hamlin, who finished P3, once the rain came.
+Neither did Brad Keselowski, who finished P2, or William Byron, who finished P3, once the rain came.
 The benefits for the latter?
 They at least had the chance to race the rain — something Larson never did.